hamzarkhan/University-Results-Scrapper/README.md

 4. View your results displayed in a tabular format.
 5. To clear the form, click the "Clear" button. o for web framework: [Django](https://www.djangoproject.com/)

+## Contributing

+We welcome contributions from the community!
+If you have ideas for improvements, bug fixes, or new features, feel free to submit a pull request.